-The 2019 Bonds are secured by and payable from a first pledge of "Special Tax Revenues" on a parity basis with any additional parity bonds that may be issued in the future (collectively referred to herein as the "Bonds"), subject to the conditions contained in the Fiscal Agent Agreement.
-Special Tax Revenues are proceeds of the Special Taxes received by the County, including any scheduled payments or prepayments thereof, interest and proceeds of the redemption or sale of property sold as a result of foreclosure of the lien of the Special Taxes to the amount of said interest, but shall not include any interest in excess of the interest due on the Bonds or any penalties collected in connection with any such foreclosure.
-Special Taxes are the special taxes levied by the County within the District under the Act, pursuant to the Rate and Method, an Ordinance of the Board of Supervisors of the County and the Fiscal Agent Agreement.
+The Bonds (consisting of the 2019 Bonds, the 2021 Bonds and any Additional Bonds that may be issued in the future) are secured by and payable from a first pledge of Special Tax Revenues, subject to the conditions contained in the Fiscal Agent Agreement.
+Special Tax Revenues are proceeds of the Special Taxes received by the County, including any scheduled payments or prepayments thereof, interest thereon and proceeds of the redemption or sale of property sold as a result of foreclosure of the lien of the Special Taxes, but shall not include any interest in excess of the interest due on the Bonds or any penalties collected in connection with any such foreclosure.
+Special Taxes are the special taxes levied by the County within the District under the Act, pursuant to the Rate and Method, an Ordinance of the Board of Supervisors and the Fiscal Agent Agreement.